antonlogvinenko/rust-by-example/README.md

 * Mechanics
   * Single owner of any value with possible moving
   * When the owner goes out of scope, the value is dropped
-	* Thrown away with stack
+	* Thrown away with stack at some point
 	* Or `drop()` method is called
 * Avoiding bugs
   * There's an owner with drop when it's out of scope => no memory leaks